Consumer ethnocentrism

+Storefront sign in Warsaw reading "By buying Polish goods in Polish shops you reduce Polish unemployment," illustrating consumer ethnocentrism.

 Consumer ethnocentrism is a psychological concept that describes how consumers purchase products based on country of origin.

 It refers to ethnocentric views held by consumers in one country, the in-group, towards products from another country, the out-group (Shimp & Sharma, 1987).
 Consumers may believe that it is not appropriate, and possibly even immoral, to buy products from other countries.

 Consumer ethnocentrism is derived from the more general psychological concept of ethnocentrism.
 Basically, ethnocentric individuals tend to view their group as superior to others.
 As such, they view other groups from the perspective of their own and reject those that are different while accepting those that are similar (Netemeyer et al., 1991; Shimp & Sharma, 1987).
 This, in turn, derives from earlier sociological theories of in-groups and out-groups (Shimp & Sharma, 1987).
 Ethnocentrism, it is consistently found, is normal for an in-group to an out-group (Jones, 1997; Ryan & Bogart, 1997).

 Purchasing foreign products may be viewed as improper because it costs domestic jobs and hurts the economy.
 The purchase of foreign products may even be seen as simply unpatriotic (Klein, 2002; Netemeyer et al., 1991; Sharma, Shimp, & Shin, 1995; Shimp & Sharma, 1987).